Green Apple Soap Recipe with Real Apple Powder + Apricot Kernel Oil

 If you’re planning to sell your green apple soaps, be sure to label them according to FDA guidelines.
 Not sure how to label your creations?
 I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.

 Do you make homemade soaps or bath & body products?
-Want to see your homemade soaps and bath & body products featured on Soap Deli News blog?
-Simply add the hashtag #soapdelishowoff to your instagram and twitter posts for a chance to have your handmade products featured on my weekend wrap up posts!
+I’d love to see what you’re making!
+Simply add the hashtag #soapdelishowoff to your instagram and twitter posts.